 How does ONVIF conformance work?

 Conformance to a particular ONVIF profile is based on self-declaration by ONVIF members for their manufactured products, according to a conformance process (based on a test specification and a test tool).
 The conformance process specification and the test specification are available under Profiles & Specifications menu.
-The test tool is available for members only under the password-protected Members’ Forum.
-The decision of using/deploying the standardized ONVIF interface will be made by each manufacturer being a member of the forum.
+The test tool is available for members only under the password-protected Member Portal.
 The scope of ONVIF is interface standardization of the network layer of IP security devices.
 Product development and roadmaps are in the hands of individual companies and are not in the scope of ONVIF.
 ONVIF lists conformant products.

 How can I tell if a product is ONVIF conformant?

 The only way to verify that a product has been declared to be ONVIF conformant (by ONVIF) is via the ONVIF conformant products page.
 ONVIF DOES NOT provide certificates of conformance or other guarantees of conformance.
 Products that have been verified to be ONVIF conformant via the ONVIF conformance process are able to utilize the appropriate Profile mark on that product.

 Is it possible that two products that are ONVIF conformant will not work together?